orange-org/orange/README.md

 ## Install and contribute

-At this time, Orange will only work on macOS.
-The included `bitcoind` was built on macOS.
+Orange was tested on macOS only.
+It should work on other operating systems but I haven't tested it.
+Please go ahead and test it and report any issues.

 To run this locally and contribute:

+1. Make sure you have Bitcoin Core running
+1. Make sure that you have `server=1` in your `bitcoin.conf` file (otherwise Orange won't be able to communicate with Bitcoin Core)
+1. Make sure Bitcoin Core `datadir` location is set to default (otherwise Orange won't be able to authenticate)
 1. Clone this repo
 1. `cd` into the repo
 1. Execute `npm install` to install the dependencies
 1. Execute `npm run wds` to start the build and server for the `renderer` bundle.
 This command will occupy the terminal window
 1. In a separate terminal window, but in the same folder, execute `npm run electron` to start the build process of the `main` bundle.
 This command will also occupy the terminal window
+1. Orange should be running now

 Feel free to play around with the code, make modifications, or send a PR!

-**Note**: I haven't tested Orange with a fully synced blockchain.
-I usually test with only partially synced blockchains on testnet
+**Note**: I haven't tested Orange on mainnet yet.
+I've been testing on testnet so far.

 ## Questions and help